 - The respondent my not damage the petitioner’s belongings.

 - The respondent must vacate the petitioner’s residence.

 In addition to these conditions, the judge may put in place a temporary custody order concerning minor children, grant child support, require counseling and other treatment, or include any other order or condition the judge deems necessary to prevent incidents of violence in the future.

-If the respondent violates a protective order, the consequences include arrest, being held in contempt of court, and being charged with a criminal offense for violation of a protective order.
+If the respondent violates a protective order, the consequences include arrest, being held in contempt of court, and being charged with a criminal offense.
 The judge may even order the respondent to wear a GPS monitoring device if the violation warrants such a measure.

-Either party may modify a protective order by motion filed with the Office of Circuit Court Clerk where the petitioner initially obtained the order.
+Either party may modify the terms by motion filed with the Office of Circuit Court Clerk where the petitioner initially obtained the order.
 Additionally, once the expiration date of the protective order begins to approach, the petitioner must file a motion to extend the order in order for the protection to continue.

 The bottom line is that protective orders have very serious consequences and high stakes for all parties involved.
-If you are seeking a protective order against someone or another person is seeking one against you, call Louisville DVO and IPO attorney Ron Aslam today at 502.581.1676 or contact us online.
+If you fear for your safety, or the safety of your loved ones, call Louisville DVO and IPO attorney Ron Aslam today at (502) 581.1676 or contact us online.